 Thomas E. Nichols, PhD

 At the OHBM Town Hall meeting in 2017, the issue of an additional COBIDAS initiative – this time focused on EEG and MEG data (or MEEG for short) was discussed, and quickly implemented by Aina Puce and Cyril Pernet.
 The COBIDAS MEEG followed closely the report made for MRI with the same spirit in promoting best practices for reproducible neuroimaging.
-The document is currently in preparation.
+A preprint is available in the OSF server: https://osf.io/a8dhx and the whole document can be read as blogs at https://cobidasmeeg.wordpress.com/.
+The COBIDAS welcomes feedback from the community.

 Leave your feedback